atollee/atollee-testkit-fhir-r6/README.md

    - Supported features (`xmlSupported`, `paginationSupported`, etc.)

    Refer to `src/tests/types.ts` for detailed options.

-   Update the `test/utils/oauth.ts` file if modifications are required for specific OAuth login flows.
-   The current implementation supports browser-automated OAuth login flows, including Keycloak and similar systems.
-This functionality is powered by [Puppeteer](https://pptr.dev), which launches a browser such as Chrome or Firefox to perform the login process.
+   Update the `test/utils/oauth.ts` file if modifications are required for specific login flows.
+The current implementation supports browser-automated authentication, including Keycloak and similar systems.
+This functionality is powered by [Puppeteer](https://pptr.dev), which launches a browser such as Chrome or Firefox to perform the process.

 ## Running the Tests